Jonathan BOYD - Tenor

 Tenor Jonathan Boyd has performed in opera and oratorio throughout Europe, North America and South America.

-Noted European engagements over the past few seasons include Alfredo from La Traviata (Deutsche Oper am Rhein in Düsseldorf, Icelandic Opera in Reykjavik, Opéra de Metz), Lysander from A Midsummer Night's Dream (Nice, Toulon), The Prologue and Peter Quint from The Turn of the Screw (Toulouse), The Rector from Peter Grimes (Avignon), Tom Rakewell from The Rake’s Progress (Théâtre de l'Athénée in Paris, and in Portugal), Anatol from Vanessa by Barber (Metz), Roméo from Roméo et Juliette (Toulon), Werther (Scottish Opera), The Prince from Love for Three Oranges - french version (Maggio Musicale Fiorentino), Tamino from Die Zauberflöte (Malta and Belle-Île), Don Ottavio from Don Giovanni (Liège), Belmonte from Die Entführung aus dem Serail (Limoges), the title-role of Idomeneo (Avignon), Fenton from Falstaff (Limoges), Lensky from Evgeny Onegin (Metz and Reims).
+Noted European engagements over the past few seasons include Alfredo from La Traviata (Deutsche Oper am Rhein in Düsseldorf, Icelandic Opera in Reykjavik, Opéra de Metz), Lysander from A Midsummer Night's Dream (Nice, Toulon), The Prologue and Peter Quint from The Turn of the Screw (Toulouse, Dijon), The Rector from Peter Grimes (Avignon), Tom Rakewell from The Rake’s Progress (Théâtre de l'Athénée in Paris, and in Portugal), Anatol from Vanessa by Barber (Metz), Roméo from Roméo et Juliette (Toulon), Werther (Scottish Opera), The Prince from Love for Three Oranges - french version (Maggio Musicale Fiorentino), Tamino from Die Zauberflöte (Malta and Belle-Île), Don Ottavio from Don Giovanni (Liège), Belmonte from Die Entführung aus dem Serail and Fenton from Falstaff (Limoges), the title-role of Idomeneo (Avignon), Lensky from Evgeny Onegin (Metz and Reims).
 He also sang Beethoven's 9e Symphony (Rouen) and In Memoriam Dylan Thomas by Stravinsky (Berlin Philharmony with the Ensemble Modern).

 In South America, he was heard at the Teatro Colón in Buenos Aires as Lysander, Werther and Don Ottavio and he was Tom Rakewell in Santiago.
 He sang Britten's War Requiem in Bogotá.